 The most common problems that cause the check engine light on a Porsche are worn spark plugs, bad oxygen sensors, or a loose gas cap.

 Spark Plugs: It is not unusual to experience misfires, especially on V8 engines with direct fuel injection.
-If this happens intermittently and without any apparent pattern, it is probably down to dirty spark plugs.
+It is probably down to dirty spark plugs if this happens intermittently and without an apparent pattern.
 Additionally, as poor fuel quality can cause this, make sure to use premium fuel only.
 Codes: P0300 to P0308

 Secondary Air Pump: Older cayennes have secondary air pumps, which inject fresh air into the exhaust manifolds to lower emissions.
 However, this system can cause several problems.
 With time, air hoses can become very brittle and break under vibration.
-Another common failure point is the pump itself, as fan rotors brake off.
-Not only this will cause insufficient airflow, but broken-off pieces can block the regulating valve downstream.
+Another common failure point is the pump, as fan rotors brake off.
+Not only will this cause insufficient airflow, but broken-off pieces can also block the regulating valve downstream.
 Codes: P0491 or P0492

 Mass Air Flow Sensor – Boxer engines are seemingly prone to running lean issues, causing rough idle and hesitation when accelerating.
 In many cases, this will be caused by a dirty MAF sensor and can be solved with a bit of MAF cleaner.
 It is also possible that upstream O2 sensors are faulty and give incorrect readings, in which case replacement is the only solution.
 Lastly, check the intake hoses and manifold for any vacuum leaks.
 Codes: P1128 or P1230

 EVAP Leaks: The EVAP system is another common failure point, as it tends to develop various leaks.
-This will not cause any running issues, but you may notice a strong fuel smell.
+This will not cause running issues, but you may notice a strong fuel smell.
 In addition to possible cracked lines and hoses, a purge valve can leak.
-Lastly, V8 engines have a vacuum pump located at the back of the engine.
+Lastly, V8 engines have a vacuum pump at the back.
 It supplies vacuum for the whole engine, including the EVAP system.
 Related codes: P0455

-High-Pressure Fuel Pump: Engines with direct injection can suffer from high fuel pressure system problems.
+High-Pressure Fuel Pump: Direct injection Engines can suffer from problems with high fuel pressure system.
 It is usually caused by an HP pump or pressure sensor failure.
-This will result in various, mostly random running issues, ranging from poor idle, stalling to cutting out at higher engine speeds.
+This will result in various, mostly random running issues, ranging from poor idle and stalling to cutting out at higher engine speeds.
 In any case, a defective part will need to be replaced.
 Code: P1025

 Gas Cap: A loose, damaged, or missing gas cap can trigger the check engine light on a Porsche.
 A loose gas cap can allow fuel vapors to escape, which in turn decreases fuel economy.
 Plus, it is also increasing harmful emissions, which is why the check engine light comes on.